The styles and features of the Brine template family.

 Visitors use the header at the top to navigate your site.
 In Brine, the header is divided into top and bottom sections.

-- Add elements such as the site title or logo and navigation links to the top and bottom headers in Header: Layout.
+- Add elements such as the site title or logo and navigation links to the top and bottom headers in the Header: layout section of site styles.

 - The bottom header supports a background image and an intro area where you can add your own content.